 - Single-use configurations

 - Easy to use, learn, and teach

-This portable, compact video laryngoscope works with Spectrum Single-Use blades, and is ideal in small spaces, emergent procedures and anywhere your environment demands mobility
+The compact and portable GlideScope Go works with Single-Use blades and stats, and is ideal in small spaces, emergent procedures and anywhere your environment demands mobility

 Low-profile designs and titanium construction deliver improved maneuverability and working space for routine and difficult airways

 Low-profile single-use video laryngoscopes for routine and difficult airways

 Designed for a wide variety of clinical settings, and for patients from preterm to large adult

 Available in four sizes for your smallest patients